-Students from Years 7 and 8 have teamed up with Gillingham Football Club on a community trust programme designed to create and train young peer mentors.
+Students from Years 7 and 8 teamed up with Gillingham Football Club on a community trust programme designed to create and train young peer mentors.

-Last week’s session included a tour of Priestfield stadium that included a Q&A session with professional footballers.
+One session included a tour of Priestfield stadium that included a Q&A session with professional footballers.
 Our students prepared some excellent questions that provoked insightful answers on the players’ careers and community responsibilities.
 The boys also benefitted from hearing about the experiences of former international footballer Ian Cox.

 Your preferences have prevented this content from being loaded.
 If you have recently changed your preferences, please try reloading the page Your preferences have prevented this content from being loaded.
 If you have recently changed your preferences, please try reloading the page